AOL, Microsoft lure advertisers with TV-style shows

 “There is a lot of aspiration in the NewFronts initiatives,” said Wieser.
 “The reality is traditional TV budgets are intended for content vehicles that are TV-like.
 (Content) with short term, low budgets with unknown or even known talent is unlikely to capture anything resembling a meaningful TV budget.”

-Another hurdle is that the money that presenters make from the NewFronts is not tracked by the Interactive Advertising Bureau which hosts the event.
+Another hurdle is that the money that presenters make from the NewFronts is not tracked by the Internet Advertising Bureau which hosts the event.

 Ari Bluman, chief digital investment officer of GroupM, the media buying arm of WPP, notes the TV industry’s annual showcase for advertisers exists because they can only buy so many commercial spots on TV, whereas this is not an issue online.